 Grappling with the psychology of unease, Eckman-Lawn's collaged assemblages navigate the unchartered areas of unlovely chaos, giving visual form to his emotionally charged sentiments.

-Please email email@example.com if you wish to be added to Alex Eckman-Lawn's digital collector preview list for this exhibition for the first chance to purchase artwork.
+Please email email@example.com if you wish to be added to Alex Eckman-Lawn's digital collector preview list for future exhibitions for the first chance to purchase artwork.

 About Alex Eckman-Lawn // Alex Eckman-Lawn creates multi-layered, hand-cut, paper collages.
 Each layer is spaced, creating a depth that draws you into the works.
 His work has appeared in comic books, on album covers, book covers, T-shirts, music videos, newspapers, and posters.
 His cut paper works have most recently been on display at SCOPE Miami Beach, Art on Paper NY, Paradigm Gallery + Studio, Arch Enemy Arts, Gallery 1988, Cotton Candy Machine, and Copro Gallery, and have been featured in publications such as Hi-Fructose, Juxtapoz Magazine, and The Observer.
 Eckman-Lawn received his BFA in Illustration from the University of the Arts in 2007.